 Humidification

-Both the AirMini and the Z2 offer waterless humidification using heat moisture exchangers (HMEs) that capture and store heat and moisture from the user’s exhaled breath, releasing them during the next inhalation to heat and humidify the air.
+Both the AirMini and Z2 Auto offer waterless humidification using heat moisture exchangers (HMEs).
+HMEs capture the heat and moisture from your exhaled breath and release them during your next breath to heat and humidify the air.
 HMEs are a great way to offer humidification without adding too much extra bulk.

-It’s important to note that while both the AirMini and Z2 use HMEs for humidification, they differ in their HME setup and design.
-We’ll dive deeper into this when we discuss the differences between the two travel units.
+It’s important to note that while both the AirMini and Z2 use HMEs for humidification, their HME setups are very different.
+We’ll elaborate on this when we discuss the differences between the two travel units.

 Comfort Features